someengineering/fixinventory/docs/source/resoto/model.rst

 - ``id``: identifier of this cloud specific resource.
   This id does not need to be unique over all resources.
 - ``name``: the cloud specific name of this resource.
-- ``kind``: this property is synthesized by resoto and defines the concrete kind of this resource.
+- ``kind``: this property is synthesized by Resoto and defines the concrete kind of this resource.
   Example: in AWS there exist `AWS EC2 Volume <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-ebs-volume.html>`_
   All collected AWS EC2 volumes would be of kind ``aws_ec2_volume``.
 - ``tags``: most cloud provider offer the ability to define tags on resources.
   Tags are simple key value pairs of type string that are held in a dictionary.
 - ``ctime``: the point in time when the resource has been created.
-  Note: when the cloud provider does not provide this information, resoto will set this property to the time, when it has discovered this resource the first time.
+  Note: when the cloud provider does not provide this information, Resoto will set this property to the time, when it has discovered this resource the first time.
 - ``atime``: the last collected point in time when the resource has been accessed.
-  Note: this this time is not available on all resources for all cloud providers. resoto tries to do its best to synthesize the last access time based on the resource type.
+  Note: this this time is not available on all resources for all cloud providers.
+  Resoto tries to do its best to synthesize the last access time based on the resource type.
   (Example: it uses AWS CloudWatch to detect last usages etc).
 - ``mtime``: the last collected point in time when the resource has been modified.
-  Note: this this time is not available on all resources for all cloud providers. resoto tries to do its best to synthesize the last modification time based on the resource type.
+  Note: this this time is not available on all resources for all cloud providers.
+  Resoto tries to do its best to synthesize the last modification time based on the resource type.

 Resource Hierarchy
 ------------------

-resoto introduces a resource hierarchy.
+Resoto introduces a resource hierarchy.
 This hierarchy tries to do its best to abstract over the different data models from different cloud providers, delivering a consistent model to retrieve data from your different clouds.

-Every concrete resource in resoto has the ``resource`` kind as root. resoto introduces abstract model classes for almost all different resources that are collected.
+Every concrete resource in Resoto has the ``resource`` kind as root.
+Resoto introduces abstract model classes for almost all different resources that are collected.

 ..
     @startuml